aleckxareign/FlowCtrl/README.md

 # 💗 Acknowledgments

-We sincerely thank our instructor for guiding and supporting us throughout this Java OOP project.
+We sincerely thank our instructor, Prof. Fatima Marie Agdon, for her valuable guidance, support, and mentorship throughout the development of this Java OOP project.

 -----